stanbaek/ece487/_sources/PythonIntermediate.md

 ### Loops

-1. If you would like to use index in a `for-loop`:
+1. If you would like to use index in a loop:
     ```Python
     # indexing using for loops
     names = ['Peter Parker', 'Clark Kent', 'Wade Wilson', 'Bruce Wayne', 'Dr. Baek']